tylergneill/pandit_grapher/README.md

 2. Set the `bacon_distance` to an integer indicating the number of iterations outward from the seed entity to graph (cp. ["Six Degrees of Kevin Bacon"](https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon#:~:text=Six%20Degrees%20of%20Kevin%20Bacon%20or%20%22Bacon's%20Law%22%20is%20a,and%20prolific%20actor%20Kevin%20Bacon) and the ["Oracle of Bacon"](https://oracleofbacon.org/)).
 E.g., `0` means graph the center entity only, `1` means graph one more layer of connections after that, `2` means two more, etc. (The default is `2`.)

-> Note: Excluding isolate nodes and subgraphs, the lion's share of the entire graph Pandit Works and Persons (8168 out of 14677) is spanned in about 25–30 crawl iterations, depending on where you start.
-However, if you're interested in visually inspecting individual entities, depending on the individual, anything more than 3–5 iterations can quickly get too complicated to look at without significant filtering (see "blacklisting" below).
+> Note: Excluding isolate nodes and subgraphs, the lion's share of the entire graph of Pandit Works and Persons (8168 out of 14677) is generally spanned with somewhere between 20–30 hops, depending on the starting point.
+However, if one is interested in visually inspecting individual entities, depending on the individuals, graphing anything more than 3–5 hops can quickly become impratically complicated without significant filtering (see "blacklisting" below).

 3. Set the `blacklist` variable in `config.json` to a list of strings representing entity IDs (Person and/or Work) whose further connections should be suppressed in building the subgraph.
 Use this when, for example, a given author is too prolific or a given work is too commented-upon and would therefore visually overwhelm other information in the graph.
-(The default list is `["41324","96246"]` in order to suppress further connections on [Kumārasaṃbhava](https://www.panditproject.org/entity/41324/work) and [Abhijñānaśakuntala](https://www.panditproject.org/entity/96246/work), respectively.)
+(The default list is `["41324","96246"]`, suppressing further connections on [Kumārasaṃbhava](https://www.panditproject.org/entity/41324/work) and [Abhijñānaśakuntala](https://www.panditproject.org/entity/96246/work), respectively.)

 4. Run the `grapher` module on the command-line with no arguments.